krlz-dev/merapar-challenge/README.md

 ## Solution Overview

-This repository contains **two complete implementations** demonstrating different architectural approaches to solve the same challenge:
+This repository contains a **complete implementation** demonstrating a real-time architectural approach to solve the challenge:

 ### 🚀 **SSR Solution** (Advanced Real-time)
 - **Server-Side Rendering** with Astro.js framework